 The goal of Bill’s Place is to develop a Sober Living Community, and create a safe environment for men and women choosing to enter into a recovery program.
-The 19 bed program is designed to help these men during their journey towards restoring their lives and the lives of those around them.
-Bill’s Place Recovery Home offers a variety of recovery programs for males nineteen years of age and older.
+The 19 bed program is designed to help people during their journey towards restoring their lives and the lives of those around them.
+Bill’s Place Recovery Home offers a variety of recovery programs for people nineteen years of age and older.

 Our programs are based on the Bio/Psycho/Social Model and 12 Step Model of Recovery, addressing the physical, mental, emotional and spiritual deterioration that occurs from the use of mood-altering chemicals and behaviors.
 Through abstinence combined with the help of other support groups, Bill’s Place will provide the structure necessary for residents to grow in their sobriety, and personal recovery.